 - Platform: Windows, macOS, Linux, Xbox 360, Xbox One, iOS, PS4, PSVita, NIntendo Switch

 Bastion is a hand-painted action-RPG game with unique storytelling by a successful indie company developer.
-Like Zelda, the protagonist is silent, a vehicle for the story.
-But, a narrator guides you through the game and reacts through your actions.
+Like Zelda, the protagonist is a silent vehicle for the story.
+But a narrator guides you through the game and reacts to your actions.

 The title is linear, though.
 You explore dozens of hand-painted areas and discover the secrets of a surreal catastrophe that shattered the world.
 Your job is to stop the event, the Calamity.

-The gameplay is action-packed, but it doesn’t focus on exploration.
 From a top-down perspective, you wield a growing arsenal of weapons you can upgrade and battle against savage beasts.
-The game will reward you with reward opportunities if you play with finesses.
+The game will reward you with reward opportunities if you play with finesse and if you go towards a New Game+.